 We cannot process your request until all three steps have been followed.

-You can download and complete the forms below and return them to the benefits service.
+You can download and complete the forms below and return them to the benefits team.

 Please remember to include your reference number (i.e. council tax account number, benefit claim number, etc.) in all correspondence as this will help us to deal with your enquiry sooner.